 2a.
-On success, "200 OK" shall be returned.
+If the HTTP request message from the NF service consumer is accepted, the USS shall respond with "200 OK" status code with the message body containing the UAVAuthResponse data type in the response body.

-For intermediate round-trip messages, the payload body (i.e. UAVAuthResponse) shall contain the "gpsi" attribute and "serviceLevelId" attribute.
-The payload body optionally includes "authMsg" attribute based on the authentication method used.
+If the USS triggers more intermediate round-trip messages, the UAVAuthResponse data shall include a "authMsg" attribute that contains the authentication message or authorization data..

-For the final USS to NF service consumer message, the payload body (i.e. UAVAuthResponse) shall contain the "gpsi" attribute and "authResult" attribute.
+Otherwise, the UAVAuthResponse data type shall contain the "authSessCorrId" and the "authResult" attributes.
 If the UAV is authenticated successfully, the USS shall set the "authResult" attribute to "AUTH_SUCCESS".
-The payload body optionally contains the authorized "serviceLevelId" and "authMsg" payload delivering configuration information to the UAV.
+The UAVAuthResponse data type may include the authorized "authMsg" attribute delivering configuration information to the UAV.

 2b.
 If failed to authenticate the UAV, the "authResult" attribute of the UAVAuthResponse shall be set to "AUTH_FAILURE".
 On failure or redirection, one of the HTTP status codes listed in Table 5.1.7.3-1 shall be returned with the message body containing a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table 5.1.7.3-1.
+In the HTTP "403 Forbidden" response message, the USS may also include an indication of "uasResRelInd" attribute in the ProblemDetailsAuthenticateAuthorize data type to indicate if an UAS service related network resource can be released or not, during Authentication failure.